Intercity Express (Indian Railways)

 The Intercity Express is an express-train service in India which connects major railway junctions and state capitals.
-These act as long-distance reserved and unreserved suburban trains with sitting accommodation (AC Chair Car - CC and Second Sitting - 2S).
+These act as long-distance reserved and unreserved suburban trains with sitting accommodation (AC Chair Car - CC, AC Executive Chair Car EC, Anubhati class K, Vistadome EA and Non-Ac Second Sitting - 2S).
 These are quite fast and maintain a high average speed for short distances along with priority over other trains.

 History

 The first named intercity train (Flying Ranee) was introduced in 1906 for providing connections between two cities from one state to other various states in India.
 The train left Surat station for Mumbai Central station to cover a distance of 264 km in 5 hrs 28 min and ran weekly from 1906 to 1939 when it was discontinued due to World War II.
 Since then, it has been discontinued and restarted several times.
 It finally resumed operations on 1 November 1950 and has been running ever since.

 The Mumbai CSMT–Pune Deccan Queen Express, the second named intercity train in India, was introduced on 15 February 1930.

 On 1 July 1992, the first intercity express was introduced between Indore and New Delhi which is the only overnight intercity train runs between two major cities of India.

 On 1 July 1997, the second intercity express train launched between Chennai–Coimbatore & Bengaluru–Hubbali which was the first one-day trip daily intercity express train.